1vke/contentstack/README.md

 ## **Summary**

-This project is a polished, playable game demo built to run on macOS.
+This project is a polished, playable game demo, initially built for macOS but designed to be universally available.
 Its primary purpose is to showcase the integration of a headless CMS (Contentstack) with a game engine.

-Key features include an in-game marketplace, news section, and/or patch notes, where all content is dynamically pulled from a Contentstack environment.
+The demo focuses entirely on how content is dynamically pulled from Contentstack to populate the game environment.
+This includes all in-game text, descriptive assets, images, and configuration data, demonstrating how this information can be updated in real-time from an external source without requiring a new game build.
 The finished product will be used by Sales Engineers as a technical demo during the pre-sales process.

 ## **Team Members**